awsdocs/amazon-s3-userguide/doc_source/ManagingDelMarkers.md

 ## Configuring lifecycle to clean up expired delete markers automatically<a name="LifecycleDelMarker"></a>

 An expired object delete marker is one where all object versions are deleted and only a single delete marker remains\.
-If the lifecycle policy is set to delete current versions, or the `ExpiredObjectDeleteMarker` action is explicitly set, Amazon S3 removes the expired object’s delete marker\.
+If the lifecycle configuration is set to delete current versions, or the `ExpiredObjectDeleteMarker` action is explicitly set, Amazon S3 removes the expired object’s delete marker\.
 For an example, see [Example 7: Removing expired object delete markers](lifecycle-configuration-examples.md#lifecycle-config-conceptual-ex7)\.

 ## Removing delete markers to make an older version current<a name="RemDelMarker"></a>